quixio/quix-streams/docs/groupby.md

 In this case, it's easier to understand with an example, as seen below.

-## Revisiting the SQL "GroupBy" Example
+## Revisiting SQL "GroupBy" Example, with Kafka

 ### Data as Kafka Messages